RichLinnell/nextjs-site/README.md

-This is the starter Next.js project - used to get to understand what Next.js brings me in comparison to base React.js This is just for refreshing my Git skills on branching / merging
+This is the starter Next.js project - used to get to understand what Next.js brings me in comparison to base React.js This is just for refreshing my Git skills on branching / merging A further change made on the Iss53 branch